devversion/ng-trello/docs/step-2.md

 Finally we've finished writing the code for our initial drawer component.
 Nevertheless, in order to be able to display it, we still need to:

- * Import the given Angular Material `NgModule`'s in our app module
+ * Import the given Angular Material `NgModule`s in our app module.
- * Add the newly added component to the `NgModule` declarations.
+ * Add the newly-created component to the `NgModule` declarations.
  * Use the new `<ng-trello-drawer>` component in our app.

 `src/app/app.module.ts`